-As a public information officer at the University of Washington, I host media training workshops for scientists in the College of Engineering.
+As an assistant director and public information officer at the University of Washington, I host media training workshops for researchers in the College of Engineering and the Information School.
 These interactive workshops give researchers skills to talk about their research to reporters and/or write op-ed or analysis pieces.

 At the University of Colorado Boulder, I taught students of all ages.
 See the list below for some examples:

 - Spring 2016 — I co-taught Science in the Public Sphere.
 This course helps senior STEM students learn to communicate their science outside of academia.
 As part of the course, students wrote a “white paper”.
 My job was to help them target their white paper to a specific audience.

 - Summer 2015 — I co-taught two biotechnology classes to high school students with Liz Specht through the CU Science Discovery program.
 These classes had a heavy laboratory component (students learned basic molecular biology and biochemistry laboratory techniques) and included a visit to a local biotech company, a career panel with scientists in various stages of their careers and independent projects where students designed their own organism to solve a global problem or debated on current ethical biotechnology issues.

 - 2009-2015 — I worked in the SMART summer program.
 Ever year, I worked with ~25 STEM undergraduate students.
 I designed and taught workshops for poster presentation skills, grant writing, and experimental design.
 I also advised individual students on scientific writing and oral presentation skills and assisted students with the development of three minute “elevator” speeches.

 - 2008-2009 — I was a teaching assistant for General Chemistry and Honors General Chemistry.
 As a General Chemistry TA, I was responsible for running recitation and helping the students with the lab activity.
 I had similar roles for the Honors General Chemistry position but I also wrote my own recitation materials and lab questions for each exam.